mbborromeo/search-movie-omdb/README.md

 ## Features Done

 - Connect to API to fetch live data from OMDB
-- Improved presentation of searched movie
+- Improved presentation layer of searched movie
 - Mobile-responsive layout
 - SASS for styling
 - Reusable React component for list elements